 As an aside, as an example of how erratic and eclectic my reading sensibilities were at the time - and even now, to be fair - around the same time I read Loaded.
 Hardly in the same genre, or was it?
 Well, perhaps one of them was more accomplished.
 I can remember one Christmas barbecue argument directed at me by cousin Aggie, chastising me for reading contemporary writers when I should have been reading the classics.
 Years later of course, she was as contemporary in her tastes as anyone.

 So I bought the book and read it out of teenage intellectual vanity.
 I admit it.
-I saw the title, and had delusions of grandeur that it was not about the artist, about an artist, any artist.
+I saw the title, and had delusions of grandeur that it was not about the artist, it was about an artist, any artist.
 Maybe even in its grand scheme, even me.
-And yes, that is true to an extent, because Joyce has Stephen expand upon all sorts of aesthetic and ethical questions as they relate to how an artist should function in this world.
-It was only upon re-reading that I came to understand that, in a very important and central way, as much as this book was about any artist, it was very much about the artist, Joyce himself.
+And yes, that is true to an extent, because Joyce has Stephen expand upon all sorts of aesthetic and ethical questions as they relate to how an artist should function in the world.
+It was only upon re-reading that I came to understand that, in a very important and central way, as much as this book was about any artist, it was very much about the artist; that is, Joyce himself.

 But I didn't think of the book in that way at the time.
 I thought, here is a novel, it is obviously a serious novel, it is out of sync not only with the world as a whole but especially with the world around me as I knew it.
 Who did I know who read?
 Mike, then a friend, eventually to become a sort of traitor, though who knows how much reluctance there was in the act when it came, and how much of it was sheer necessity to get rid of someone who could just not get the hint?